jbwgithub/video-browser/Notes.md

 * When adding components in the `<script>` tag of a Vue file (such as in the App.vue file), a shortcut can be used to shorten the syntax of components with the same key (name) and value.
 For example, the search bar component listed like this: `SeacrhBar: SearchBar`, can be shortened to simply: `SearchBar`

 * Vue directives can be called using the keyword/phrase `v-on` followed by the input.
-This can be shortened when getting on input from the user like so, from this: `v-on:input="..."`, to this: `@input=" "`
+This can be shortened when getting an input from the user like so, from this: `v-on:input="..."`, to this: `@input=" "`

+* Similarly, there are multiple ways to call the `v-bind` directive as well.
+This can be shortened when binding a prop like so (in this example, videos), from this: `v-bind:videos="..."`, to this: `:videos="..."`

+* Note: This development app is using an active Youtube Data v3 API key

 * Add notes here